British Columbia Highway 16: Mainland section

 At Houston, Highway 16 begins a parallel course along the upper course of the Bulkley River, proceeding 81 km east to its junction with Highway 35, south of Burns Lake.
 128 km east, after passing through the hamlet of Fraser Lake, Highway 16 reaches its junction with Highway 27 in the town of Vanderhoof.
 97 km east of Vanderhoof, Highway 16 reaches its B.C. midpoint as it enters the city of Prince George at its junction with Highway 97.
 Highway 16 leaves Prince George after coursing through the city for 9 km.

 Passing through Mt.
 Robson Provincial Park.

 120 km east of Prince George, Highway 16 reaches the community of Dome Creek, where it converges with the Fraser River and turns southeast.
 It follows the Fraser River upstream for 82 km to McBride, then continues upstream for another 64 km to its junction with Highway 5 at Tête Jaune Cache.
-14 km east of Tête Jaune Cache, Highway 16 enters Mount Robson Provincial Park, coursing through the park for 63 km to the boundary between British Columbia and Alberta within Yellowhead Pass.
+14 km east of Tête Jaune Cache, Highway 16 enters Mount Robson Provincial Park, coursing through the park for 63 km to the boundary between British Columbia and Alberta (and also between Mount Robson Provincial Park and Jasper National Park) within Yellowhead Pass.